samuel-rosa/spsann-doc/ppl.md

 A third element that must be considered is the size and shape of the spatial domain.
-First, because it is intimately related with the definition of the lags and the amount of jittering allowed for every point.
-Second, because a sample can only be defined as large or small relative to the spatial domain.
+First, because it is intimately related with the definition of the lags and the amount of random perturbation (jittering) allowed for every point.
+Second, because a sample
+can only be defined as large or small relative to the spatial domain.
 The third influence of the spatial domain appears when the ratio between its major and minor axes is considerably large.
 This restricts the set of candidate locations